Workiva/over_react/doc/ui_component2_transition.md

   - Make assignment of `props`/`state` to arbitrary Maps impossible (was not advised, but possible)
   - Prop validation, which had to be reimplemented since it relied on unsafe component lifecycle transitions

-## New Features, improvements, and breakages
+## New Features, Improvements, and Breakages

 ### Small Perf Improvements
 Component2 provides a small performance boost over Component, as a result of JS-backed maps and other optimizations.